Registration and Credits

 Class periods scheduled for Monday-Wednesday-Friday meetings are ordinarily 55 minutes long and class periods scheduled for Tuesday-Thursday meetings are ordinarily 80 minutes long.
 There are 15 minute intervals between class periods and start/end times are staggered between the two campuses to facilitate travel time to the other campus.
 Some classes may be scheduled for longer periods of time.
 An official class schedule is published before each term indicating the instructor, time and place of meeting for each course being offered.

 Usually four 4-credit courses are taken each semester.
-A variation in this pattern may occur if students register for programs which combine 4-credit courses with some 1-, 2-or 3-credit courses.
+A variation in this pattern may occur if students register for programs which combine 4-credit courses with some 1-, 2-, or 3-credit courses.
 Course loads which exceed 18 credits in a semester incur additional tuition cost.
 Students whose cumulative GPA is below 2.00 may not register for more than 18 credits in a semester.
-Students in good academic standing may register for 19 credits.
-Permission of the Academic Advising Office is required for loads in excess of 19 credits.
+Permission of the Academic Advising Office is required for loads in excess of 18 credits.

 Registration materials are distributed to eligible students during the preceding semester.
 In order to register for courses students must have settled their accounts with the college, comply with Minnesota immunization regulations, and have an approved academic advisor.
 Juniors, seniors and second-semester sophomores must also have been accepted to upper division by a department to be eligible to register.